toolness/fancy-friday/README.md

 ### Sent Events

 The microgame can send events to its metagame via [window.parent.postMessage][postMessage].
+All messages should be objects.

-If the message is an object containing a `score` property, the microgame's score is updated in the metagame.
+If the message has a `score` property, the microgame's score is updated in the metagame.

+The message can also have a `type` property corresponding to one of the following strings:

+* `customloadstart` - The metagame will wait for the microgame to send a `customloadend` message before setting its corresponding microgame instance's `microgameState` property to `MICROGAME_READY`.
+This message *must* be posted before the microgame iframe's `load` event has fired, or else the default behavior of setting `microgameState` to `MICROGAME_READY` when the load event fires will occur.

+* `customloadend` - The metagame will set its corresponding microgame instance's `microgameState` property to `MICROGAME_READY`.

-If the message is an object containing a `type` property with the value `end`, the metagame will set its corresponding microgame instance's `microgameState` property to `MICROGAME_ENDING`.
+* `end` - The metagame will set its corresponding microgame instance's `microgameState` property to `MICROGAME_ENDING`.

 ### Styling